Friday, May 18, 2007

 will become one person, forever, again.

-You say to me: "I know you think I'm imagining all this,
+You say to me: "I know you think

 but I'm not imagining anything.